Calluna vulgaris [kal-LOO-nuh, vul-GAIR-iss] is the sole species encompassing the Calluna genus.

 It does not like high humidity and heat in areas south of the USDA zone.

-As for light, the plant flowers and grows much better when it is planted in regions getting full sun.
+As for light, the plant flowers grow much better when planted in regions with full sun.
+Too much shade makes the plants leggy and affects the brilliance of their color.

-In hot and humid summer, the plant may appreciate partial shade during the hottest hours of the day.
+In hot and humid summer, the heather plant may appreciate partial shade during the day’s hottest hours.

 Heathers have average water needs.
-Make sure the soil doesn’t dry out as the plant prefers constant moisture.
+Ensure the soil ph doesn’t dry out, as the plant prefers constant moisture.

 Water the plants once or twice a week.
 However, be careful about overwatering.

-If the soil you’re using is significantly poor, a low rate fertilizer fed once during the growing season may work for the acid-loving plants.
+If the moist soil you’re using is significantly poor, a low-rate fertilizer fed once during the growing season may work for the acid-loving plants.

-The plants need well-drained soil to regulate moisture and sustain enough to keep the roots cool.
+Calluna vulgaris plants need well-drained acid soil to regulate moisture and sustain enough to keep the roots cool.

-If you’re using heavy soils, a raised bed or mound of soil may improve drainage.
+A raised bed or mound of loamy soil may improve drainage if you’re using heavy soils.

 Like azaleas and rhododendrons, heathers are acid-loving.